eliyahusternberg/notes/terminal_command.md

 # LS- list the directories and files within a directory
 ## Examples
 `ls`

-`ls -a` lists al the directories even the hidden ones ~
+`ls -a` lists al the directories even the hidden one